Kinematics: Particle trajectories in cylindrical-polar coordinates

 It is often convenient to formulate the trajectory of a particle r(t) = (x(t), y(t), z(t)) using polar coordinates in the X–Y plane.
 In this case, its velocity and acceleration take a convenient form.

 Recall that the trajectory of a particle P is defined by its coordinate vector r measured in a fixed reference frame F. As the particle moves, its coordinate vector r(t) traces its trajectory, which is a curve in space, given by:

-where i, j, and k are the unit vectors along the X, Y and Z axes of the reference frame F, respectively.
+where x̂, ŷ, and ẑ are the unit vectors along the x, y and z axes of the reference frame F, respectively.